muzucode/Immersify/README.md

 # KanjiCardsGo
-Kanji Flashcards App for Android, written in Kotlin.
+KanjiCardsGo is a flashcards App for Android, written in Kotlin.
 Poised to be a full-fledged language-learning app as time goes on.

 ## Table of Contents